SwapCodesDev/farmingo/documentation.md

 Farmingo is built with a suite of tools to enhance decision-making, foster community, and streamline commerce in the agricultural sector.

 ### 🏠 Core Experience
-- **Dashboard**: A central hub for authenticated users to quickly access all the platform's features.
+- **Dashboard**: A central hub for authenticated users to quickly access all the platform's features, with a modern, dark-themed UI.
-- **Welcome Page**: A landing page for new and unauthenticated users, guiding them to sign up or log in.
+- **Welcome Page**: A sleek, professional landing page for new and unauthenticated users, guiding them to sign up or log in.
+- **Responsive Design**: A fully responsive interface optimized for desktop, tablet, and mobile devices.

 ### 🤖 AI-Powered Insights
 -   **Crop Price Prediction**: Leverages AI to forecast market prices for various crops.
 -   **Crop Disease Diagnosis**: Instantly diagnose crop diseases by uploading a photo.
 Get AI-driven analysis, severity assessment, and treatment recommendations.
 -   **Weather Prediction & Advice**: Get localized weather forecasts and actionable farming tips tailored to current and upcoming weather conditions.
+-   **Translation**: AI-powered text translation is integrated into community posts and comments, allowing for multilingual communication.

 ### ⚙️ Platform Tools
 -   **Marketplace**: A dual-market system:
     -   **Verified Market**: For certified sellers to list products directly.
     -   **Indirect Market**: A community-driven space where any user can post items for sale, trade, or hire.